-Families and Children Expert Panel
+Families and Children Expert Panel project

 During consultations with the sector in 2013, there was broad based consensus for increasing the use of evidence-based programs and practices, focusing on prevention and early intervention and moving towards true outcomes measurement and reporting.
 There was also recognition of the need for additional assistance for service providers to achieve this goal.

-The role of the Panel includes:
+The Expert Panel project includes:

 - providing implementation support and training for organisations in the use of evidence-based programs and practice;